bovender/LinkTitles/README.md

 Parse page content when it is rendered for viewing.
 Unlike the "parse on edit" mode of operation, this will *not* hard-code the links in the Wiki text.
 Thus, if you edit a page that had links added to it during rendering, you will not see the links in the Wiki markup.

 Note that MediaWiki caches rendered pages in the database, so that pages rarely need to be rendered.
 Rendering is whenever a page is viewed and saved.
 Therefore, whether you want to enable both parse-on-edit and parse-on-render depends on whether you want to have links (`[[...]]`) added to the Wiki markup.

-Please note that the extension will work on a fully built page when this mode is enabled; therefore, it *will* add links to text transcluded from templates, regardless of the configuration setting of `LinkTitlesSkipTemplages`. &emdash; It is also possible to purge the page cache and trigger rendering by adding `?action=purge` to the URL.
+Please note that the extension will work on a fully built page when this mode is enabled; therefore, it *will* add links to text transcluded from templates, regardless of the configuration setting of `LinkTitlesSkipTemplages`.

+You can purge the page cache and trigger rendering by adding `?action=purge` to the URL.

 ### Enabling case-insensitive linking (smart mode)